 One of the biggest advantages to sparking conversations with your jarjums and gundoos is what our staff call ‘sustained, shared thinking’.
 This shared thinking also encourages open-ended and exploratory conversations…

-The eight Aboriginal Ways of Learning is a learning framework that we use at Deadly Kindy to share Aboriginal knowledge authentically and productively with students.
-It also allows teachers to…
+The eight Aboriginal Ways of Learning is a learning framework that we use at Deadly Kindy to share Aboriginal knowledge authentically and productively with our jarjums.
+It also allows teachers…

 After weeks of preparation, our Deadly Kindy staff are excited to welcome all the new gundoos and jarjums for 2022!
 They've been working hard over the break to make sure…